newtmitch/docker-sonar-scanner/README.md

 # Usage

 Make sure you have a Sonar Qube server running.
-You can use the official build here:
+You can use the official build here, using the latest version.
+Modify the version number if you need something specific (used to be `sonarqube:5.2`, for example).

-    docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 sonarqube:5.2
+    docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 sonarqube

-or use my slightly modified version with a command to update the server time to a specified time zone (set to CST by default - if that's yours just omit the -e parameter):
+or if you're using my server build from `Dockerfile.server` you can use a command to update the server time to a specified time zone (set to CST by default - if that's yours just omit the -e parameter):

-    docker run -d --name sonarqube -e "TZ=America/Chicago" -p 9000:9000 -p 9092:9092 sonarqube:5.2
+    docker run -d --name sonarqube -e "TZ=America/Chicago" -p 9000:9000 -p 9092:9092 mitch/sonarqube

 After your server is running, run the following command from the command line to start the scanner.